deosha/semantic-translation-framework/RESEARCH_PAPER_IEEE_TYPESCRIPT.md

 [1] A. S. Tanenbaum and M. Van Steen, "Distributed Systems: Principles and Paradigms," Pearson Prentice Hall, 2007.

 [2] K. Birman, A. Schiper, and P. Stephenson, "Lightweight causal and atomic group multicast," ACM Transactions on Computer Systems, vol. 9, no. 3, pp. 272-314, 1991.
+DOI: 10.1145/128738.128742

 [3] M. Kleppmann, "Designing Data-Intensive Applications," O'Reilly Media, 2017.
+ISBN: 978-1449373320

 [4] S. McIlraith and T. Son, "Adapting golog for composition of semantic web services," in Proc.
 International Conference on Knowledge Representation and Reasoning, 2002.
+DOI: 10.1145/544862.544915

 [5] E. Sirin et al., "HTN planning for web service composition using SHOP2," Web Semantics, vol. 1, no. 4, pp. 377-396, 2004.